Viggo Brun: Biography

-Technical University in Trondheim and in 1946 a professor at the University of Oslo.
+Brun was born at Lier in Buskerud, Norway.
+He studied at the University of Oslo and began research at the University of Göttingen in 1910.
+In 1923, Brun became a professor at the Technical University in Trondheim and in 1946 a professor at the University of Oslo.

 He retired in 1955 at the age of 70 and died in 1978 (at 92 years-old) at Drøbak in Akershus, Norway.